29 Sights in Tbilisi, Georgia (with Map and Images)

 Pharnavaz I was a king of Kartli, an ancient Georgian kingdom known as Iberia in classical antiquity.
 The Georgian Chronicles credits him with being the first monarch founding the kingship of Kartli and the Pharnavazid dynasty, while other independent chronicles, such as The Conversion of Kartli make him the second Georgian monarch.
 Based on the medieval evidence, most scholars locate Pharnavaz's rule in the 3rd century BC: 302–237 BC according to Prince Vakhushti of Kartli, 299–234 BC according to Cyril Toumanoff and 284–219 BC according to Pavle Ingoroqva.
 Pharnavaz's rise, advent and imperial expansion of the Iberian monarchy was directly tied to the victory of Alexander the Great over the Achaemenid Empire.
 Pharnavaz ruled under the suzerainty of the Seleucid Empire.

-LEPL Silk State Museum – Tbilisi Silk Museum.
-The museum is one of the oldest among Georgian museums – founded in 1887 and was part of the Caucasus Abbey Station.
-The current building of the Silk Museum was laid the foundation on October 9, 1889, and was built by Alexander Shimkevich in 1892.
-The building currently has the status of an immovable monument of culture of national importance.
-The museum has a diverse collection of obstetrics related to abretions, which include exhibits from both locally produced and 61 countries around the world.
+LEPL State Silk Museum — Tbilisi Silk Museum.
+The museum is one of the oldest among Georgian museums – founded in 1887 and was part of the Caucasus Silk Station.
+The present building of the Silk Museum was laid down on October 9, 1889, and built by Alexander Shimkevich in 1892.
+The building currently has the status of a cultural real monument of the category of national importance.
+The museum has a diverse collection of silk collections, both locally produced and exhibited from 61 countries around the world.
 About 3,000 people visit the museum each year.

 The Freedom Monument, commonly known as the St. George Statue, is a memorial located in Tbilisi, Georgia, dedicated to the freedom and independence of the Georgian nation.
 Unveiled in 2006 in Tbilisi's central square, the monument of granite and gold is 35 metres (115 ft) high and is easily spotted from any point of the city.
 The actual statue — 5.6 metres (18 ft) tall, made of bronze and covered with gold — is a gift to the city from its creator, Georgian sculptor Zurab Tsereteli.